VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <div class='guideSection' markdown='1'>
 <h2><a id='Phase4-GoldenBahamutStrategy'>Strategy</a></h2>

-> The DPS check is this phase is pretty lennient as long as you mitigate and dodge every ability properly.
+> The DPS check is this phase is pretty lenient as long as you mitigate and dodge every ability properly.
 Hence don't worry about your uptime but about staying live.

-To start with, *Golden Bahamut* will use **Morh Afah**.
+To start with, *Golden Bahamut* will use **Morn Afah**.
 Every **Morn Afah** require planned mitigation beforehand.
 Next is the first **Akh Morn**, hitting three times.
 Have the Tanks stack together and use all their defensive cooldowns, they will be back for the last one.

 **Exaflare** is next.
 It can cross the arena in any of the eight direction and each set of AoE won't always be adjacent, rendering this mechanic a bit random.
 You can stand in the third explosion path and move inside the first one when it's done (you can also move between the first and second explosion).
 And you can also cross through one explosion.
 Just stand at the edge of it and when it explodes, quickly move in.
 The timing needs to be on point however.
 Only use this technique when you know what you're doing.

 Once it's done, second **Akh Morn**, hitting four times.
-Use one of your tank invunerability.
+Use one of your tank invulnerability.
 Followed by **Morn Afah**, once again mitigate it.
 And another set of **Exaflare**.